kmsholcomb/docs-rackspace/doc/rpc/HowTo-OpenStack-On-RAX-Cloud-CentOS.rst

       Comment out or remove any existing lines containing *block*.

 #.
-Edit */etc/resolv.conf* and add the Google DNS servers:
+Edit ``/etc/resolv.conf`` and add the Google DNS servers:

    .. code-block:: text

       nameserver 8.8.8.8
       nameserver 8.8.4.4

 #.
-Stop and disable firewalld to prevent access problems by other nodes:
+Stop and disable firewall to prevent access problems by other nodes:

    .. code-block:: console